Lhasa - Things to Do in Lhasa in September

 Best Activities in September

-Potala Palace sunrise photography sessions
+Potala Palace photography tours

 Namtso Lake day trips